-- The connectors must be installed in an enclosure meeting the requirements of a recognized protection type per EN 60079-0, EN IEC 60079-0 and GB/T 3836.1, Section 1 or EN 60079-31, GB/T 3836.31. - When installing the terminal blocks in an enclosure of protection type "e" (increased safety) per EN 60079-7, GB/T 3836.3 or the EN IEC 60079-7 Standard in the UK, the clearances and creepage distances of Table 2 must be observed.
-When using accessories, the installation instructions of the manufacturer must be observed. - The terminal blocks can be used both in Group II and Group I, as the standard requirements are identical in this case. - When terminals with earthing-conductor terminal blocks are mounted side by side, end cover plates or adaptor plates are to be provided. - The use of this component requires a new assessment by a notified certification agency.
+- The terminal blocks must be installed in an enclosure meeting the requirements of a recognized protection type per EN 60079-0, Section 1 or EN 60079-31. - When installing the terminal blocks in an enclosure of protection type "eb" (increased safety) per EN 60079-7, the clearances and creepage distances of Table 2 must be observed.
+When using accessories, the installation instructions of the manufacturer must be observed. - The terminal blocks can be used both in Group II and Group I, as the standard requirements are identical in this case. - The use of this component requires a new assessment by a notified certification agency.